 Senior Accredited Mental Health Social Worker

-I am an Accredited Mental Health Social Worker with a diverse range of clinical experience in both Health and the community setting.
+I am an Accredited Mental Health Social Worker with over 13 years of post-graduate experience in therapeutic practice and in acute Mental Health, including the emergency setting and long-term mental health rehabilitation.
 I hold a Bachelor of Arts/Bachelor of Social Work (University of Sydney) and postgraduate qualifications (Masters in Social Work Counselling, University of NSW).
-I have been a Social Worker since 2005 and am deeply committed to practice that is trauma-informed, collaborative, empowering and person-centered.

-I am also a skilled supervisor and can provide clinical supervision to social workers, counsellors, allied health and NGO workers.
-I appreciate the relational basis of supervision in discussing practice complexities, tolerating uncertainties, exploring practitioner’s reactions and responses, preventing burnout and supporting the professional development of self.
+I am also very passionate about clinical supervision and am available to provide this to social workers, counsellors, allied health and NGO workers.
+I believe this is fundamental in supporting the professional development of self.

-As well as being a social worker I am also a certified Yoga Teacher.
-I have a special interest in mindfulness, and I have seen first-hand how practices such as breath awareness and meditation can regulate arousal and reduce anxious feelings and panic.
-I am interested in assisting people to explore the connection between their body and mind, build self-awareness, embrace self-acceptance and develop a deeper, more satisfying quality of life.
+I am also a certified Yoga Teacher with a special interest in mindfulness.
+I have seen first-hand how this practice can regulate arousal, reduce anxiety and generate new thinking patterns.
+I draw on my own daily meditation practice to assist my clients to build self-awareness, explore the connection between their body and mind, embrace self-acceptance and develop a deeper, more satisfying quality of life.
 As Carl Rogers once said, “The curious paradox is that when I accept myself just as I am, then I can change.”